bala8/Cheatsheet/README.md

 # Cheetsheets
-Useful commands and configuration files
+Repo used for storing useful commands & configuration files.
+Feel free to refer but make necessary changes as per your needs!